Loss for Gina

 Shortly after chemo ended, my right toes started tingling.
 Three months later, I experienced excruciating pain from my butt down to my toes that resulted in foot drop and numb areas in my calf.
 I finally have my pain under control, but I have to walk with an AFO and cane.

-I also try to use my platform to remind my friends to get pap tests and the HPV vaccine and to listen to their bodies if they know something is wrong.
+I also try to use my STI platform to remind my friends to get pap smear and the HPV vaccine and to listen to their bodies if they know something is wrong.